 Hey there.
 I’m Maureen and I’m glad you stopped by.

-I’ve loved traveling ever since I was a child.
+I’ve been traveling ever since I was a child.
 I used to ride “shotgun” with my parents when we drove cross-country in our campers back in the 70’s.
 I always took command of the road atlas, telling my parents where to turn.

-Then, when I was brainstorming a blog name, my dentist, Dr. Rudy, told me that the ‘Atlas‘ is the first vertebra between your head and your spine.
+Then, when I was brainstorming a blog name, when my dentist, Dr. Rudy, told me that the ‘Atlas‘ is the first vertebra between your head and your spine.
 He said, ‘call it Moe’s Atlas‘.
 It resonated with me on so many levels.

 My first International Living Experience